Personal Travel Arrangements

 Guidelines for Accompanying Dependents

 The University assumes no responsibility for accompanying dependents.
 The University reserves the right to impose limits and/or conditions on the roles, activities and presence of family members or friends who accompany program leaders.
 Such limits or conditions derive from programmatic concerns related to health, safety or security as determined by Learning Abroad.
-Faculty Directors should consider the following when determining whether or not the bring dependents on University business travel.
+Faculty Directors should consider the following when determining whether or not to bring dependents on University business travel.